roboto-ai/cookiecutter-roboto-actions/{{cookiecutter.__project_slug}}/DEVELOPING.md

 ### Approach A: Data Specified at Invocation Time

-In this approach, input data is specified when the action is invoked using a RoboQL query or glob pattern that matches one or more files from a specified dataset.
+In this approach, input data is specified when the action is invoked using a RoboQL query or a glob pattern that matches one or more files from a specified dataset.

 When an action is automatically triggered by Roboto, the trigger specifies the input data for the invocation.